-- 1. Cumulative Grade Point Average (CGPA) The cumulative grade point average (CGPA) is the student's overall academic average based on ALL grades and credit hours earned in the student's program of study as of the SAP evaluation period.
-The CGPA is calculated by dividing the total earned quality points by the total attempted credit hours for which grades were awarded.
+- 1. Cumulative Grade Point Average (CGPA) The cumulative grade point average (CGPA) is the student's overall academic average based on grades and credit hours earned in the student's program of study.
+The CGPA is calculated by dividing the total earned quality points by the total attempted credit hours for which grades are awarded.
+Students that have attempted a course(s) multiple times only have the best grade earned for the CGPA calculation.
 A student must meet minimum CGPA requirements based on the cumulative number of credit hours attempted at each SAP evaluation period. - 2.
 Pace of Completion (POC) Requirements In addition to the CGPA requirements, a student must successfully complete a minimum percentage of the cumulative credit hours attempted in the program of study at each SAP evaluation period to maintain SAP.
 Credit hours attempted are defined as those credits for which students are enrolled past the add/drop period of the quarter.
 In the POC calculation, a grade of W (Withdrawn) is included in hours attempted.
 Courses removed during the add/drop period are not included in POC calculations.
 Furthermore, students who are granted a Leave of Absence during the quarter will not be subject to POC for the courses in the specified quarter.
 Please refer to the Grading Scale, Add/Drop, and Leave of Absence policies for more information.